Braves vs Astros: A World Series 6 decades in the making - WHIZ News

 A matchup six decades in the making, pairing former National League rivals who’ve played more than 700 times, including five postseason series.
 Think of The Hammer and The Toy Cannon teeing up home run derby at the Astrodome, or Greg Maddux, Tom Glavine and John Smoltz vs. Jeff Bagwell and Craig Biggio on a June evening on TBS.

 Because of scheduling and COVID-19, the Astros and Braves haven’t seen each other since 2017.
-They’ll now meet for Game 1 on Tuesday night in Houston.
+They’ll now meet for Game 1 on Tuesday night at Minute Maid Park, with Valdez starting against Charlie Morton, a former Houston ace.

 The Astros opened as a 3-2 favorite, according to FanDuel Sportsbook.